ahmedeltaweel/User-Star-Rating/README.md

-# Home Post Widget
+# User Star Rating

-A Wordpress plugin that extends buddpress and adds star rating to students.
+A Wordpress plugin that make a widget for viewing latest posts.
 Based on WordPress plugin boilerplate by [Nabeel Molham]

 **Free Software, Hell Yeah!**